John Holiday: Other music

 Holiday has performed jazz and gospel music throughout his career.
 In 2006, he opened for Grammy award winner Jason Mraz at the McFarlon Auditorium in Dallas.
 He released a jazz album entitled "The Holiday Guide" that year as well.

 In 2018, he sang the national anthem at a basketball game between the Houston Rockets and the Golden State Warriors at the Toyota Center.

 In October 2020, he auditioned successfully for a contestant's spot on NBC's The Voice, where he was coached by John Legend.
 He came in fifth place in the final.

 He has released 3 pop singles, “Alive in Me”, “Waste Mine”, and “Love Finds a Way”, the latter also receiving a remix by Houston-based DJ Riddler.
 All songs were produced by Rob Grimaldi, best known for co-writing and co-producing the BTS song “Butter”.

 Personal life

 Holiday has identified as gay since he was a teenager.
 On February 4, 2013, he married his husband, Paul Gater.
 As of 2021, he is divorced from Gater.
 He got engaged to fellow The Voice contestant Rio Souma (real name DeMario Adams) in the summer of 2021, and married on July 30, 2022.
-The couple currently live in Appleton, Wisconsin.
+The couple currently live in Bowie, Maryland.
 He was represented by Columbia Artists Management until 2018.
 He has been represented since that time by Fletcher Artist Management.
 March 31 has been named "John Holiday Day" in Fort Bend County, Texas.

 He is the second cousin of the former Vice President of Major League Baseball Jimmie Lee Solomon.